-This video was filmed at BBC Scotland in front of a live audience, and it was also streamed to schools across the UK.
+You can see a demonstration on this video which was filmed at BBC Scotland in front of a live audience, and streamed to schools across the UK.
+The CHOPPING PIZZA section starts around 2:46.

 (And if you're lucky you might get a star!)